Why talk to your patients about clinical trials

 - 75% of these patients said they would have been willing to enrol in a trial had they known it was possible.

-Health care providers are central to patients’ decision making
+Health care professionals are central to patients’ decision making

 As with all aspects of health care, patients look to members of the health care profession for trusted medical advice and guidance.
 Thus, health care providers including general practitioners, specialists, other health professionals and nurses play an important role in raising awareness about clinical trials.